On the Complexity of Random Satisfiability Problems with Planted Solutions: Algorithmic Bounds

 We can write a similar expression if $j \in U^-$, with the probabilities swapped.
 For $j \in U^+$ we calculate,

-For $j \in U^-$ we get $\E z_j = (1- \del) p (u \cdot x) + O( n^{k/2 -1} p) $.
+For $j \in U^-$ we get $\E[z_j] = (1- \del) p (u \cdot x) + O( n^{k/2 -1} p) $.

-To apply Proposition \ref{ChernoffProp}, note that there are $N$ entries in each row of $M$ half with probability $\del p$ and half with probability $(2- \del)p$ of being a $1$, so $\E Y = N p$.
+To apply Proposition \ref{ChernoffProp}, note that there are $N$ entries in each row of $M$, half of which have probability $\del p$ of being $1$, and the other half with probability $(2- \del)p$ of being a $1$, so $\E[Y] = N p$.
 Using the proposition with $\alpha=(\del -1)/26$ and union bound, we have that with probability $1- o(N^{-1})$,